harvard-lil/perma-js-sdk/README.md

 6. Commit and push changes to `develop`
 7. PR and merge to `main`, with version number as PR title.

+> ℹ️ Steps 1-5 can be replaced by `./test-and-publish.sh`

 You will need access to the `@harvard-lil` organization on `npmjs.org` to publish new versions of the package.

 [☝️ Back to summary](#summary)